Blake-C/wp-foundation-six/README.md

 ## Docker

-You can use MAMP, XAMP, WAMP, or AMPPS as your LAMP stack, however I have structured this project in a way to use Docker.
-If you use another tool for your server just serve the public_html directory as your root.
-This project has a docker-composer.yml file at the root of the install, this file contains the instructions for creating 5 service/container that can be used as your LEMP stack.
-Once you install [Docker](https://www.docker.com/) on your host machine run the following command to start the service/container.
+WP Foundation Six Developer Framework uses docker for it's server stack, if you use MAMP, XAMP, WAMP, or AMPPS just set your project directory to start under the public_html directory.

+The ```./docker-composer.yml``` contains the instructions for creating 5 services/containers that will be used as your LEMP stack.
+Once you install [Docker](https://www.docker.com/) on your host machine run the following command to start the services/containers.

 ```sh
 docker-composer up -d
 ```

-Use the following command to list the all service/container
+Use the following command to list the all services/containers

 ```sh
 docker ps -a
 ```

-To stop all Docker service/containers use
+To stop all Docker services/containers use

 ```sh
 docker stop $(docker ps --format '{{.ID}}')
 ```

-To remove all Docker service/containers after they have been stopped use
+To remove all Docker services/containers after they have been stopped use

 ```sh
 docker rm $(docker ps -a -q)
 ```

-The default URL for this project will be served under `0.0.0.0:8080`, to access phpmyadmin go to `0.0.0.0:8000`.
+The default URL for this project will be served under ```0.0.0.0:8080```, to access phpmyadmin go to ```0.0.0.0:8000```.
 I have included one service/container that will allow you to run all the commandline tools needed to start up the project.
-After running `docker ps -a`, you'll see a service with the image named digitalblake/general-cli.
+After running ```docker ps -a```, you'll see a service with the image named digitalblake/general-cli.
 Take the ID for this service/container and run the following command:

 ```sh
 docker exec -it put_the_id_here zsh
 ```

 This will take you into the service/container using ZSH and will give you access to vim, git, Composer, NPM, Bower, WP-CLI, Yarn, and Gulp.
 This way you don't have to install these CLI tools on your host machine.
-WARNING: You will be running under root when in this container, never use `rm -rf` and be mindful of what you are doing.
+WARNING: You will be running under root when in this container, never use ```rm -rf``` and be mindful of what you are doing.

 ## Useful Docker Tips

-I usually add the following to my `~/.bash_profile` or `~/.zshrc` file depending on what system I am using.
+I usually add the following to my ```~/.bash_profile``` or ```~/.zshrc``` file depending on what system I am using.
 These functions and alias's are meant to help me quickly run the commands that I use most often with Docker.
 They might help you as well:

 ```sh
 # Docker Commands